Meeting Controls for Cisco endpoints

 The Meeting Controls macro and settings are now installed in ERM.

-The following instructions explain how to provision one or more Cisco endpoints in ERM with Pexip Meeting Controls.
+The following instructions explain how to provision one or more Cisco endpoints in ERM with Meeting Controls.

 1. Go to Enhanced Room Management > Systems.